-Affliction forces us to rethink our opinion of God’s goodness.
-The disparity between our distress and desires presents us with three options:
+Affliction forces us to rethink our view of God’s goodness.
+The disparity between our distress and our desire for relief presents us with three options:

-- We can deem God weak, mean, aloof, or unreliable because he lets us suffer.
+- We can deem God weak, mean, aloof, or unreliable because he allows us to suffer.

-- We can conclude that he must not exist because if he were real, he would bless us with more goodness.
+- We can conclude that he must not exist, because if he were real, he would bless us with greater abundance.

 - We can believe, despite our distress, that God exists, that he is good, and that he is trustworthy.